Die (comics and role-playing game): Comic book publication history

+Original series

 In September 2018, it was announced that the Die ongoing series by Gillen and Hans would be published by Image Comics.
 The series launched its first story arc in December 2018.
 In January 2019, the first issue received a third print run and the second issue received a second print run.
 Ultimately, the first issue received five print runs in total; every issue in the arc received additional print runs.
 In August 2019, the second story arc began with issue #6; per Diamond Comic Distributors, that issue was ranked #95 for "Total Unit Sales" for comic issues that month.

 The release of third story arc was delayed due to the COVID-19 pandemic; it began with issue #11 released in June 2020.
 In February 2021, Gillen and Hans announced that the fourth story arc, titled Bleed, would be the final arc.
 The final arc began with issue #16 in May 2021 and finished with issue #20 in September 2021.

 When asked if the intention of series was to run for twenty issues, Gillen stated: We've got the numbers on the d20 on the back.
 So, it was sort of implied that we weren't going past 20.
 20 issues and four movements was always the plan.
 The first arc is the travel to try to get to Sol. [...]
 Then in the second arc, the party is split.
 We follow their separate paths before we end with them coming together and Ash taking over Angria becoming the quote-unquote evil queen.
 Then in the third arc, we have a high-level war between the various regions of Angria.
 So we've gone from one party to two parties working at separate ends to a Lord of the Rings-scale world war.
 Then the fourth arc was always going to be we're going down a fucking dungeon.
 It's obviously a joke because we're doing a Dungeons & Dragons-esque comic, and we haven't gone down a dungeon yet.A hardcover collection of the twenty issues was released in November 2022.

+Die: Loaded

-In August 2025, Gillen announced an upcoming sequel titled Die: Loaded which is set one year later; the first issue is scheduled for release on November 12, 2025.
-Hans will return as the illustrator.
+In August 2025, Gillen announced an upcoming sequel titled Die: Loaded which is set one year later; the first issue was released on November 12, 2025.
+Hans returns as the illustrator.
 Gillen explained that Die: Loaded is both a sequel and an accessible new series for people who have never read the original series – "if it says #1 on the front and someone can't just grab and read it, something's gone amiss.
 We tell everything you need to know".
+The second arc began with issue #7 released on July 8, 2026.